Androgynous Clothing For All Body Shapes & Types

 Leader of the unisex trend, the brand’s suiting collections were featured in Highsnobiety and WWD.

 One DNA’s sleek collections are designed to cover buyers of any age, gender spectrum, or race and made in safe and fair conditions at independent workshops in New York City.

-Meaning ‘tomboy’ in German, Wildfang was born when two Nike executives realized that there aren’t many menswear-inspired clothes for women to choose from.
+Meaning ‘tomboy’ in German, Wildfang was born when two Nike executives realized there aren’t many menswear-inspired clothes for women to choose from.

 With flattering silhouettes, the label offers a wide range of workwear, suits, and tees designed to convey a pared-down, structured look, usually found only in the men’s section.

 The label was founded in 2013 with the “radical” belief that any woman has the right to wear whatever the hell she wants and be whoever the hell she wants.

 Speaking of rights, since launching, the brand has given over $500k to charities and organizations that support immigrant and queer rights.